We are searching for

 The addendums section is for any mark-ups, also known as a dealer market adjustment.
 A dealer market adjustment is an addendum some dealerships add to increase the price of a car based on demand.
 This label section will also show any other additional charges, which can be added for various reasons.
 The reason additional charges were added must be listed by law, so check this area if you think you are being charged unnecessarily.

-All the relevant information contained on a window sticker can be derived from the VIN using a VIN lookup tool.
+All the relevant information contained on a window sticker can be derived from the VIN using a VIN decoder tool.

 A VIN, or vehicle identification number, is a 17 character combination of numbers and letters that serves as your vehicle's serial number.
 You can use your VIN for several different purposes, including looking up the information you would normally find on a Monroney window sticker.